Skip to main content

 6. Work Scope

-Multiple tags are logically conjunctive, e.g. Planting treesGermany means that the hypercert includes the planting of trees only in Germany, but not planting trees anywhere else or any other work in Germany that wasn't planting trees.
-These are not just standard "tags", but work differently.
+Multiple tags are logically conjunctive, e.g. Planting treesGermany means the hypercert covers only the planting of trees in Germany, excluding tree planting elsewhere or other activities in Germany unrelated to tree planting.
+Unlike traditional tags, these work differently and carry a precise logical meaning.

 7. Time of Work